rackerlabs/support-how-to/content/cloud-backup/cloud-backup-faq.md

 If files are modified during backup, they might be handled in the following
 ways:

-1. Overwritten or deleted: These files are not guaranteed to be included in the backup.
+1.  **Overwritten or deleted**: These files are not guaranteed to be included in the backup.
-2. Appended: We make a best effort to back these up, but we expect to be able to restore a reasonable and usable form of these files.
+2.  **Appended**: We make a best effort to back these up, but we expect to be able to restore a reasonable and usable form of these files.
-3. Randomly updated: We do not guarantee that these files are restorable, and even if they are restored, we do not guarantee that what is restored is not corrupt.
+3.  **Randomly updated**: We do not guarantee that these files are restorable, and even if they are restored, we do not guarantee that what is restored is not corrupt.